David-P-Molina/mcoc_tracker/README.md

 # mcoc_tracker

-Welcome to Pokemon_Pokedex, This gem highlights the original 151 Pokemon in CLI glory!
+Welcome to the Unofficial Marvel Contest Of Champions Mobile Video Game Roster Tracker, This gem allows forgetful players like myself an easy way of organizing your roster without searching through the game's interface.
+Nothing is more annoying than exiting a quest to check your roster and see if you have the correct champion to counteract a difficult node.
+So use this app to highlight your favortie champs, most wanted champs, or a list of champions you need to upgrade!
-When you start this gem you will be greeted by PROFESSOR OAK, He will aid you as you begin your POKEMON journey.
-Once you tell PROF OAK your name he will grant you access to the stats and description of POKEMON located in the KANTO region.
-You even have an chance to build your dream team.
-You can do this by selecting a pokemon, learning about their abilities, then adding them to your team.
-Don't worry if you mess up  you will have the opportunity to restart the process.
-Thank you for downloading this Ruby Gem!
+As you start this application you will be invited to login or view existing champions in the game!
+Thank you for using this application and may the rng gods grant you luck on your next crystal opening!

 ## Installation

 Add this line to your application's Gemfile:

-gem 'pokemon_pokedex'
+gem 'mcoc_tracker'

 And then execute: